thecapacity/thecapacity.github.io/_posts/2009-03-26-greetings-officefighter.md

   - innovation
   - iobridge
 ---
-In the beginning you were a Starfighter, recruited by the Star League to defend the Frontier against Xur and the Ko-Dan armada&#8230; well, actually the beginning was something much simpler, something more like  [Space Invaders](http://en.wikipedia.org/wiki/Space_Invaders).
+In the beginning you were a Starfighter, recruited by the Star League to defend the Frontier against Xur and the Ko-Dan armada… well, actually the beginning was something much simpler, something more like  [Space Invaders](http://en.wikipedia.org/wiki/Space_Invaders).

 Space Invaders was a classic, it spurred the video game industry, inspired a vast genre, can still be played [online](http://www.freespaceinvaders.org/) and occasionally even [in a lecture hall](http://www.youtube.com/watch?v=VczbbiRmDik).